Learn more about

 Differentiation Enabled Fortran Compiler Technology

-The CompAD (Compiler for Automatic Differentiation) research project is investigating the integration of Algorithmic Differentiation (AD) capabilities to the NAG Fortran Compiler.
+The CompAD (Compiler for AD) research project is investigating the integration of AD capabilities to the NAG Fortran Compiler.
 This collaboration with computer scientists at the University of Hertfordshire in Hatfield and at RWTH Aachen University in Germany is funded by EPSRC.

 Investigators and Research Associates at the University of Hertfordshire (UH) and RWTH Aachen University (RWTH):